ArthurYung/plugin-cli/README.md

 # plugin-cli

-A Rollup CLI for create template with developing plugins
+A Rollup CLI for create template with developing plugins.

 * TypeScirpt/Babel 7.0
 * TS-lint/ES-lint